VelislavKarastoychev/euriklis-sortlib/README.md

 output:
 ![](./src/assets/FastAlgorithmsSnapshot.png)

 The obtained results was realized on Dell Latitude E654D machine.
+The only surprising thing of the experiments is the time efficiency of the bucket sort algorithm.
 # Bugs and tips
 If you have any well-meaning critique or have noticed any bug you may send me an email on exel_mmm@abv.bg or to euriklis@hotmail.bg
 # Donations